ortiza5/modding-vivaldi/making-mods/advanced-js/mutation-observers.md

 There are many different elements to Vivaldi's interface that can be toggled on and off with different settings or keyboard shortcuts.
 While this is great for customizability, JavaScript mods that affect these UI elements can easily be inadvertently broken by simple actions such as hiding a toolbar, entering fullscreen, or switching over to the built in email experiment.

 You can always tell the users that they aren't allowed to use various settings that you know are incompatible with your mod, but in order to make a more robust mod that fits with a wider range of users with diverse browser workflows, you should make your mod handle changes in the UI gracefully.
-One way to accomplish this is with Mutation Observers.
+One way to accomplish this is with mutation observers.

 ## Contents
 - [Basics of mutation observers](#basics-of-mutation-observers)